 - Easy to make in just one bowl with minimal effort.

-- Versatile—Enjoy it with plant-based milk, as a snack, or sprinkled over fresh fruit and this easy 5-minute soy yogurt.
+- Versatile: Enjoy it with our rich and creamy homemade almond milk, as a snack, or sprinkled over fresh fruit, and this easy 5-minute soy yogurt.

-- Walnuts: They add a delicious crunch and nutty richness while providing omega-3 fatty acids, which are excellent for brain and heart health.
+- Walnuts: They add a delicious crunch and nutty richness.
 Toasting them in the oven enhances their flavor and brings out their natural oils.

 - Salt: A tiny bit of salt enhances all the flavors, balancing the sweetness and bringing out the depth of the spices.